Irena Klepfisz: Activism

 Klepfisz has worked as an activist in feminist, lesbian, and secular Jewish communities.
 She was active in New Jewish Agenda (1980–1992) and was the last executive director, laid off in 1992.
 She is also co-founder of The Jewish Women's Committee to End the Occupation of the West Bank and Gaza (JWCEO).
 Along with Nancy Bereano, Evelyn T. Beck, Bernice Mennis, Adrienne Rich, and Melanie Kaye/Kantrowitz, Irena Klepfisz was a member of Di Vilde Chayes (English: The Wild Beasts), a Jewish feminist group that examined and responded to political issues in the Middle East, as well as antisemitism.

+She is the recipient of the 2016 Adrienne Cooper Dreaming in Yiddish Award.

 Publishing

 Klepfisz began publishing her poems in 1971.
 She was a founding editor of Conditions, a feminist magazine emphasizing the writing of lesbians, and also was a co-editor of The Tribe of Dina: A Jewish Women's Anthology (the other co-editor was Melanie Kaye/Kantrowitz).
 Klepfisz has also been a contributor to the Jewish feminist magazine Bridges, and wrote the introduction to Found Treasures: Stories by Yiddish Women Writers.
 A collection of Klepfisz's poetry and prose was published under the title Different Enclosures in 1985.

 She also authored an essay collection, Dreams of an Insomniac: Jewish Feminist Essays, Speeches and Diatribes, published by The Eighth Mountain Press.
-She is the author of A Few Words in the Mother Tongue: Poems Selected and New (with an introduction by Adrienne Rich), published by The Eighth Mountain Press, which was nominated for a Lamda Prize in Poetry in 1990.
+She is the author of A Few Words in the Mother Tongue: Poems Selected and New (with an introduction by Adrienne Rich), published by The Eighth Mountain Press, which was nominated for a Lambda Prize in Poetry in 1990.

 In the fall of 2022, Wesleyan University Press published Klepfisz's Her Birth and Later Years: Poems New and Collected 1971-2021, which won the 2023 Audre Lorde Award for Lesbian Poetry and was a finalist for The 2022 National Jewish Book Award in Poetry.